 - Extracts fact data, master data and audit data.

-- Support of basic data extraction qualities with FULL data extract (delta capability planned for a future release) and basic filtering capabilities
+- Support of basic data extraction qualities with full data extract, delta extract (since Q4 2022) and basic filtering capabilities

 - Extracts more than 30k rows / second